Eigenforms and graphs of Hecke operators with wild ramification: Introduction

+has a finite-dimensional affine space of solutions whose dimension is given by the lower bound in the above theorem. \end{theorem} This is Theorem \ref{t:Phi-lambda_is_surjective}.

-These results place the asymptotic geometry of ramified Hecke graphs into a uniform framework built from Harder--Narasimhan theory and propagation on infinite graphs.
+Our results place the asymptotic geometry of ramified Hecke graphs into a uniform framework built from Harder--Narasimhan theory, explicit control of torus monodromy, and propagation on infinite graphs.
 They also suggest a natural connection with geometric Langlands.
 Indeed, the graphs studied here are a combinatorial shadow of the same Hecke correspondences on \(\Bun_G\) that underlie Hecke functors and Hecke eigensheaves.
-Our focus in this paper is entirely on the explicit graph-theoretic and automorphic side, but the stabilization phenomenon we prove may be viewed as a concrete asymptotic manifestation of the geometry of Hecke correspondences with level structure.\\
+Our focus in this paper is entirely on the explicit graph-theoretic and automorphic side, but the stabilization phenomenon we prove may be viewed as a concrete asymptotic manifestation of the geometry of Hecke correspondences with level structure.

 The Hecke correspondences considered in this paper are the same geometric correspondences that appear in the geometric Langlands program.
-More precisely, Hecke correspondences define Hecke functors on categories of sheaves or \(D\)-modules on moduli stacks of bundles, and Hecke eigensheaves encode Langlands-dual local systems (\cite{FGV02}).
+More precisely, Hecke correspondences define Hecke functors on categories of sheaves or \(D\)-modules on moduli stacks of bundles, and Hecke eigensheaves encode Langlands-dual local systems \cite{FGV02}.
 This connection remains meaningful in ramified settings.
 See, for example \cite{Dri87,Hei04,HNY13,Yun16,Bos22}.
 Thus, although the methods of the present paper are entirely automorphic and graph-theoretic, the objects studied here belong to the same general geometric framework as ramified Hecke eigensheaves.
 For this reason, the explicit ramified Hecke graphs studied in this paper may be viewed as concrete automorphic models attached to geometric Hecke correspondences with level structure.

+We also note that we study a more general ramification in \cite{KZ2} building on results and methods of this paper.
+We give more examples there and obtain some structural differences from the ramification considered in this paper, e.g. the fact that the forgetful map $p_{D,D_2}$ does not always have same-sized fibers over the deep Harder-Narasimhan cusp.